smattymatty/mathew-storm-site/writing_content/Chapter 16 - The Breaking.md

 On the couch, Thalia's head snapped up.

 The girl had been resting, leg still healing, half-dozing in the afternoon light.
-Now she was bolt upright, face gone white, eyes too wide.
+Now she was bolt upright, face gone white.

 "No," she whispered.
 "No, it's not possible.
-They sealed—Sisyphus said—"
+Sisyphus said-"

-"Thalia—"
+"Thalia-"

 "It's coming for me."
 The girl tried to stand, leg buckling.
 Lysippe caught her.
 "It let me go but it REMEMBERS.
-It remembers and now it's—"
+It remembers and now it's-"

 "Breathe."
 The Queen's voice cut through panic like a blade.
 Not harsh.
 Commanding.
 "You're spiraling.
 Stop."

 "You don't UNDERSTAND!"
 Thalia's voice cracked.
-"I heard it for DAYS.
-The breathing, the scraping, the sound of stone being worked.
-And then it came and it—" She was shaking.
+"I heard it for DAYS and it-" She was shaking.
 "It studied him.
 Sisyphus.
 Like it was learning.
-Like it was PLANNING and now it's OUT and everything he did meant NOTHING because—"
+Like it was PLANNING and now it's OUT and everything he did meant NOTHING because-"

 "It meant everything."
 The Queen crossed to her in three steps.
 Took her shoulders.
 Firm.
 "Look at me."